PuZZleDucK/NameSorterAssessment/readme.md

 ## Assumptions and Issues

 - Could a name not have a last-name and only have a first-name?
 My assumption was a yes
 - This last-name-could-be-null assumption causes an issue with where to sort a name with a single first-name and no last-name like "Teller" in a list where other entries have a last-name like "Raymond Joseph Teller".
-I have deided it makes most sense to list them in order at the top as the string "" seems to precede any other string (bonus: it was easy)
+I have decided it makes most sense to list them in order at the top as the string "" seems to precede any other string (bonus: it was easy)
 - The problem description describes invoking the program like so: ```name-sorter ./unsorted-names-list.txt```.
 However dotnet core seems to (by design) not produce standalone executables in the interests of platform independence.
 I have included instructions on how to run the program as best I can.
 - Main performance limit is dependant on total file size (a combination of name-count and name-length) in relation to machine memory.
-Difficult to overcome without overengineering (sort input into subcategories first, file buffering, etc)
+Difficult to overcome without over engineering (sort input into subcategories first, file buffering, etc)
 - NuGet going down can cause build and tests to fail :(
 - The final three integration tests reveal some issues with the windows build.
 "Madona\r\n" not equal to "Madona\r\n"... not sure how to debug that :/ ... the output is character for character an exact match and string lengths can be used to confirm no data is lost.